-Likewise such fascinating conspiracies of the American group mind such as the CIA/Mob collaboration to assassinate Fidel Catro, the CIA sanctioning of heroin sells to support this collaboration,.
-Or Joe Kennedy’s mob ties, and Jack Ruby’s collaboration with the JFK conspiracy, are all made concrete facts, and punctuated with exclamation marks, ad infinitum.
+Likewise, such fascinating conspiracies of the American group mind such as the CIA/Mob collaboration to assassinate Fidel Castro, and the CIA sanctioning of heroin sales to support this collaboration,.
+Or Joe Kennedy’s mob ties, and Jack Ruby’s collaboration with the JFK conspiracy, are all made concrete facts and punctuated with exclamation marks, ad infinitum.

 There aren’t any good guys in this novel.
-Anybody who starts out with anything close to a normal set of morals has completely lost them by story’s end.
+Anybody who starts out with anything close to a normal set of morals has completely lost them by the story’s end.
 Though filled with real people, it centers around three completely fictional characters.
-Kemper Boyd carries out a tangled web of undercover work for the FBI, CIA, the Kennedy clan and the mob.
-Pete Bondurant is an ex cop who plays body guard for Howard Hughes and then Jimmy Hoffa, and has a penchant for bloody violence.
-Ward Little is an FBI agent hungry for anti mob activity, who through a series of mistakes eventually begins working directly for them.
+Kemper Boyd carries out a tangled web of undercover work for the FBI, CIA, the Kennedy clan, and the mob.
+Pete Bondurant is an ex-cop who plays bodyguard for Howard Hughes and then Jimmy Hoffa and has a penchant for bloody violence.
+Ward Little is an FBI agent hungry for anti-mob activity, who through a series of mistakes eventually begins working directly for them.

-Each character is destroyed, destroyed again and sometimes built up a little before they are yet again destroyed.
+Each character is destroyed, destroyed again, and sometimes built up a little before they are yet again destroyed.
 Nobody walks away clean, or undamaged.
 The plot gets a little thick and there were moments where I wish it had been supplied with a map and a compass.
-The subplots are so plentiful and intertwined its sometimes difficult to tell where you are at within the myriad of webs.
-Elroy’s style doesn’t help in this matter, for it is about as hard boiled as a writer can be.
-I don’t think there is a paragraph longer than five sentences, and there is a great many consisting of only one line.
+The subplots are so plentiful and intertwined it’s sometimes difficult to tell where you are at within the myriad of webs.
+Elroy’s style doesn’t help in this matter, for it is about as hard-boiled as a writer can be.
+I don’t think there is a paragraph longer than five sentences, and there are a great many consisting of only one line.
 Many critics have found this immensely annoying and find the novel difficult to read because of it.
 I had no problem with it.
-It made the novel faster to read, and made it seemed much lighter than it actually is.
-Although, I must say that at the halfway point through the sequel, it has grown quite tiresome.
+It made the novel faster to read, and made it seem much lighter than it actually is.
+Although I must say that at the halfway point through the sequel, it has grown quite tiresome.